IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 \[IMAGE\]

-This architecture is more complex than previous ones (IMHO), and to describe it in detail a whole new blog post would be necessary (actually, I’m working on it).
+The Transformer is more complex than previous Seq2seq models (IMHO), and to describe it in detail a whole new blog post would be necessary (actually, I’m thinking of it).
-In the meantime, I strongly suggest you to read the absolutely excellent The Illustrated Transformer by Jay Alamar, a *must read* post on this topic.
+In the meantime, I strongly suggest you to read the excellent post The Illustrated Transformer by Jay Alamar, a *must read* article on this topic.

-What is most interesting here is the explore the Self-attention mechanism, proposed specifically for the new architecture.
+What is most interesting here is to explore the **Self-attention** mechanism, proposed specifically for this new architecture.

 Previous attention mechanisms are all relative, i.e. a Decoder learns to produce an output sequence while paying attention to another sequence (produced by the Encoder).
 The intuition at the basis of Self-attention instead is: let’s teach a Neural Network (or better, a part of it) to pay attention to its most important input parts.
+In this case, the *input sequence pays attention to itself*.

 Struttura dell’auto-attenzione e dei vettori Q V K.

-Formula
+\[ Formula \]

+Another important aspect is that the Transformer doesn't simply uses *one* Attention mechanism, it runs many in parallel (in the original paper, eight).
+That's what the authors called "Multi-Head Attention".
+The logic behind implementing multiple, identical Self-attention mechanisms in parallel is that in this way the Network can use different mechanisms to pay attention at different thins at the same time.

-Even though Self-attention was proposed together with the new Trasformer Network, it could in theory be applied to other architectures as well, such as CNNs and RNNs.
+Even though Self-attention seems strictly connected with Trasformer Networks (and it is), it could in theory be applied to other architectures as well, such as CNNs and RNNs.
 It has been used in GANs, for example \[\].

-TensorFlow 2 does not contain a built-in Self-attention layer (yet?), but Aurelien Géron, in his excellent Hands-On book teaches how to implement it in a very simple and elegant way:
+TensorFlow 2 does not contain a built-in Self-attention layer (yet?), but it can be implemented in a relatively simple way:

 \[CODE\]